siliconcompiler/siliconcompiler/README.md

 - **NextPNR-ice40:** https://github.com/YosysHQ/nextpnr
 - **Icestorm tools:** https://github.com/YosysHQ/icestorm
 - **OpenFPGA:** https://github.com/lnis-uofu/OpenFPGA

+If you have Vagrant and VirtualBox installed, you can select the tools that you want to be automatically installed by modifying the `Vagrantfile`.
+Then run `vagrant up` to initialize the VM (this will take a while the first time when everything installs), and `vagrant ssh` to connect to the VM.

 SiliconCompiler have also been tested with commercial EDA tools and PDKs, but these configurations cannot be disclosed due to IP restrictions.